CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (3) A concise statement of the facts which warrant the relief requested from the board;

-(5) The citation to any statutes, rules, orders, or other authority which entitles the petition to the relief requested; and
+(5) A citation to any statutes, rules, orders, or other authority which entitles the petition to the relief requested; and

 (c) In situations in which a petition is served upon a third person, a reply to that petition shall contain: